 David G. Moyer.
-Mr. Moyer has been a member of our Board since March 2015, and is a member of our Audit Committee, our Nominating and Corporate Governance Committee and our Risk Committee.
+Mr. Moyer has been a member of our Board since March 2015, and is Chairman of our Nominating and Corporate Governance Committee and a member of our Audit Committee and our Risk Committee.
 Mr. Moyer has over 30 years of corporate finance experience.
 Since March 2003, Mr. Moyer has served as President of Principal Advisors Group, LLC and as Senior Managing Director of CEA Atlantic Advisors, LLC, the FINRA registered broker dealer of Communications Equity Associates ("CEA Group").
 In March 2003, Mr. Moyer (through Principal Advisors Group, LLC) and CEA Group formed a joint venture, CEA Principal Advisors Group, focused on raising private equity and debt capital and providing M&A and strategic financial advice to early stage and middle market public and private companies.
 Mr. Moyer served as Managing Director, Office of the Chairman, for CEA Group from 1998 to 2003.
 Prior to CEA Group, Mr. Moyer was EVP and Partner of Solomon Broadcasting International, L.P. from 1996-1998.
 From 1981 to 1996, Mr. Moyer held various positions throughout General Electric Company and GE Capital including Senior Vice President of GE Capital Equity Capital Group, Inc. and Senior Vice President/Team Leader of the Merchant Banking/Leveraged Lending Division of GE Capital Corporate Finance Group, Inc., where he specialized in domestic and international media and communications corporate finance and executed senior, mezzanine and equity financing commitments for leveraged buyouts, restructurings, recapitalizations and growth equity investments in the United States, Canada, Europe, and Latin America.
 Mr. Moyer received an M.B.A. from Harvard Business School and a B.A. in Economics from Syracuse University.
 Mr. Moyer is a FINRA registered securities principal and a graduate of the GE Financial Management Program.
 Mr. Moyer is an experienced leader whose experiences in the financial and debt markets provide our Board valuable insight.

 Joseph F. Nemia.
-Mr. Nemia has been a member of our Board since March 2015, and is the chairman of our Audit Committee and a member of our Nominating and Corporate Governance Committee and our Risk Committee.
+Mr. Nemia has been a member of our Board since March 2015, and is the Chairman of our Audit Committee and a member of our Nominating and Corporate Governance Committee and our Risk Committee.
 Mr. Nemia has over 30 years of experience in corporate finance.
 Mr. Nemia joined TD Bank, N.A. in 2011 as head of their Asset-Based Lending group.
 Prior to that, Mr. Nemia was at RBS Citizens Financial Group ("RBS") from 2008-2010, where he served as President of RBS Commercial Finance and managed their asset-based finance business lines.
 Prior to RBS, Mr. Nemia was at CIT Group Inc. from 2006-2008, where he served as President of CIT Commercial and Industrial.
 Mr. Nemia was a founding member of GE Capital's Commercial Finance group, where he served from 1992-2006, and was instrumental in the middle market build out of their asset-based lending segment.
 Mr. Nemia began his career at The Chase Manhattan Bank, N.A. in 1981 and also worked at The Connecticut Bank and Trust Company, N.A. and The Bank of New York Company, N.A.
-Mr. Nemia is a trustee of National Jewish Health and Research Center, serves on the board of directors for Junior Achievement in Stamford/Greenwich, Connecticut and is a member of Loyola School's finance and audit committees.
+Mr. Nemia is a trustee of National Jewish Health and Research Center and is on the Board of Trustees of Loyola School in New York City and a member of Loyola School's Finance and Audit Committees.
 He was also a past chairman of the Commercial Finance Association.
 Mr. Nemia received an M.B.A. in Finance and a B.B.A. in Accounting from Pace University.
 Mr. Nemia is an experienced leader whose experiences in the financial and debt markets provide our Board valuable insight.